zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **apiml.zoweManifest**

-    It is also possible to know the version of API ML and Zowe (if API ML used as part of Zowe), using the `/api/v1/gateway/version` endpoint in the API Gateway service.
-E.g.:
+    It is also possible to know the version of API ML and Zowe (if API ML used as part of Zowe), using the `/api/v1/gateway/version` endpoint in the API Gateway service in the following format:

         https://localhost:10010/api/v1/gateway/version

-    To view the Zowe version requires setting up the launch parameter of API Gateway - `apiml.zoweManifest` with a path to the Zowe build manifest.json file.
+    This parameter lets you view the Zowe version by using the /version endpoint.
+To view the version requires setting up the launch parameter of the API Gateway - `apiml.zoweManifest` with a path to the Zowe build manifest.json file.
 This file is usually located in the root folder of Zowe build.
-    If the encoding of manifest.json file is different from UTF-8 and IBM1047 it requires setting up the launch parameter of API Gateway - `apiml.zoweManifestEncoding` with correct encoding.
+    If the encoding of manifest.json file is different from UTF-8 and IBM1047, it requires setting up the launch parameter of API Gateway - `apiml.zoweManifestEncoding` with correct encoding.

 * **apiml.security.auth.provider**